EVATool/fae-architecture-log/_decisions/sig-devops-buildtools.md

 ## Viable Options

-- Maven: XML for build file, standardized project organisation for better understanding the structure of the maven project.
+- Maven: XML for build file, standardized project and build file organisation for better understanding the structure of the maven project.
 - Gradle: Better performance than maven, simple building, more configurable.

 ## Alternatives not seriously considered